DUNE/dune-justin/docs/justin_command.man_page.md

     	      and does not require that you have an X.509 proxy or use the Rucio client.
 However, it is not as efficient as the standalone justin-fetch-logs command.

+           get-token
+    	      Download the current WLCG Token cached by justIN for the current user.
+This is stored at $BEARER_TOKEN_FILE if set, or /run/user/UID/bt_uUID if /run/user/UID exists, or /tmp/bt_uUID
+    	      in other cases, where UID is the local user's Unix user ID.
+If the verbose option is give, the path to the resulting token file and time left is shown.
+    	      While DUNE is still dependent on X.509 proxies for some storages, this subcommand also requests a DUNE X.509 user proxy which is authorized to read from Rucio and Rucio-managed storage.
+This is stored at $X509_USER_PROXY if set, and at /tmp/x509up_uUID in other cases.

     JOBSCRIPTS